fremontcoderdojo/punch-blog-site/posts/2014-10-30-scratch-tutorial.markdown

 ---
-title: Sprite Movement and Collision Detection
+title: Cat and Mouse Game.
 published: true
 tags:
-- CoderDojo
 - Scratch
+- Collision Detection
+- Sprite Movement
 ---
-*You will learn the basic skills needed to create your own game!
+*You will learn the basic skills needed to create your own game, including sprite movement and collision detection!
 By the end you will have a cat who meows when she catches her mouse.
 This will probably take less than half-an-hour to complete.*

 <img class="pure-img" src="/img/cat_moves11.png">